calebg94/elaris_player_notes/2-Campaign/Sol'Vareth Encounters/Altar of Vowfire.md

 ###### Phase 1
 As the players enter the ritual circle, the golden scale floats into the air, glowing like an ember.
 Suddenly the scale shoots forward plunging itself into the scale shaped slot in the dragon statue.
 Varnok says:

-> _“_You must choose 3 among you who must pass judgement before the keepers scale... share your conviction, and prove your worth”__
+> _“You must choose 3 among you who must pass judgement before the keepers scale... share your conviction, and prove your worth”_

 Each player must approach the altar and **speak a personal vow aloud**, tied to their past and the growth they now claim.
 Their words must reflect a defining conviction—whether of vengeance, redemption, duty, protection, or transformation.